-Oxford is addressing a wide range of challenges involved in smartening the grid and designing future electricity markets, as well as working on low carbon electrity supply, electrity storage and the use of electrity in transport – see Bioenergy, Marine, Solar, Nuclear, Storage, and Transport.
+Oxford is addressing a wide range of challenges involved in smartening the grid and designing future electricity markets, as well as working on low carbon electricity supply, electricity storage and the use of electricity in transport.
 The Oxford Martin Programme on Integrating Renewable Energy (see accompanying case study) is tackling the technical and market challenges in order for the grid to accommodate increasing contributions from intermittent sources.
 For research on oil and gas networks see Fossil Fuels.

 Researchers at Oxford’s Environmental Change Institute lead a seven university Infrastructure Transitions Research Consortium which (working closely with partners in government and industry) is developing a new generation of system simulation models and methods to inform analysis, planning and design of national infrastructure in the energy (including gas and electricity networks), transport, water, waste and telecoms sectors.
 They consider vulnerabilities and risks associated with different infrastructure options and their impact on economic growth in a holistic way.

 Groups in the Oxford e-Research Centre (OeRC) and Engineering Science are studying the necessary ICT infrastructure that will support the transition from the current ‘smartish’ system to a future fully intelligent grid network, with mass deployment of network equipment sensors and instrumentation, the possibility of millions of smart meters, small-scale embedded generation, and responsive loads.